Cat Vaccines – The Benefits

 Feline infectious peritonitis – this is caused by a virus known as coronavirus and leads to death.
 Although the coronvirus is very common and usually does not cause much trouble, it can mutate and it is this new strain which becomes FIP.

-When Should I vaccinate my cat?
+When Should I Vaccinate My Cat?

-A record of the cat vaccines should be kept and if you are re-homing a cat from animal shelter, try to get a medical history from them if possible and also find out what treatments your new cat may have had whilst in their care.
+A record of the cat vaccines should be kept and if you are re-homing a cat from animal shelter, try to get a medical history from them and also find out what treatments your new cat may have had whilst in their care.